 The sociologist also provided reflection on how Pope Francis is changing the conversation on Church engagement in the world, commenting,

-What is new in Pope Francis is the recognition that global challenges, neither through capitalism nor through the system of nation-states, can be addressed: environmental issues, immigration and refugees, and now the pandemic.
+What is new in Pope Francis is the recognition of these new global challenges, which cannot be addressed through either capitalism or through the system of nation-states: environmental issues, immigration and refugees, and now the pandemic.

 Role of Religion in COVID-19 World